-Room assignments for all returning students are completed through an online room selection program called Housing Self-Service during the spring semester (students can find their Housing Self-Service in Gateway, look for the icon with a house).
+Room assignments for all returning students are completed through an online room selection program called MyHousing during the spring semester.
 Returning students who have registered for courses for the following fall semester and do not have any holds on their account may participate in the room selection process.
 Students receive a randomly generated lottery time and select a room in order of their class year.
-More detailed information about room selection and housing options is available from the Residence Life and Housing office early in the spring semester.
+More detailed information about room selection and housing options is available from the Office of Campus Life early in the spring semester.

-Students Studying Abroad
+\Note to Students Studying Abroad

 Students who plan to study off-campus are reminded that the room selection process will occur in the spring semester.
-Students have the option to select another student to act as a proxy on their behalf; however, it is the responsibility of the individual(s) who will be away from campus to make and communicate these arrangements with the Residence Life and Housing office.
-The proxy will then be responsible for participating in the room selection process on behalf of the students away.
-The Residence Life and Housing office does not assume responsibility for selecting rooms or filing off-campus applications for students who are away from campus during the spring semester.
+Students have the option to select another student to act as a proxy on their behalf; however it is the responsibility of the individual(s) who will be away from campus to make and communicate these arrangements with the Office of Campus Life.
+The proxy will then be responsible for applying for off-campus permission or participating in the room selection process on behalf of the students away.
+The Office of Campus Life does not assume responsibility for selecting rooms or filing off-campus applications for students who are away from campus during the spring semester.